The Blueprint on How to Book Perfect Iron Man Match Ahead of WWE Extreme Rules

 How Should Ziggler vs. Rollins be Booked?

-This is a relatively new feud that came out of nowhere, so there's no precedent at the moment to chalk it up to an iconic rivalry that fans will relish in due to the history between the two.
+This is a relatively new feud that came out of nowhere, so there's no precedent at the moment to chalk it up to an iconic rivalry that fans will relish due to the history between the two.

 Instead, this is more along the lines of a match that should showcase how talented both of them are in the ring, as they're two of the best wrestlers on the roster right now.